 There are three main reasons why the prison population needs to cut within six years:

 The current government is a coalition of Labour, New Zealand First, and the Greens.
-They all have different agendas so the chances of such a coalition lasting more than six years are very slim.
+They all have different agendas, and Winston Peters has a reputation as a bit of a loose cannon.
+So the chances of such a coalition lasting more than six years are very slim.

 The Corrections department estimates that prison expansion will cost $2.5 billion over the next five years.
 That’s on top of Corrections operating budget of $1.6 billion a year (and rising).
 This money would be better spent on programmes which raise living standards for all New Zealanders, and address the causes of crime.